milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 When you turn off Web & App Activity

 You may still have saved activity, which may be used until you delete it.
 You can delete this anytime.
 Your saved location information is still automatically deleted after 30 days.
-Turning off Web & App Activity doesn’t impact how location information is saved or used by other settings, such as Location History.
+Turning off Web & App Activity doesn’t impact how location information is saved or used by other settings, such as Timeline.
 You may still have other types of location information saved as part of other settings, including IP address.

 To see if you’ve turned on Web & App Activity, visit your Activity Controls.
 Learn more